 Who lives in the Faroe Islands?
 How many people live in the Faroe Islands?
 What language do they speak?
+Read on to learn all about the people of the Faroe Islands.

 The island Koltur as seen from Norðradalsskarð mountain pass.
 Koltur is inhabited by one person.
 Photo by Raul Gomez Fernandez known as @raulhudson1986 on Instagram.